-Data Quality Objectives (DQOs) define the quality of analytical data required to support the RI/IRM.
-Surficial and subsurface soil, and groundwater are the environmental media to be sampled and analyzed at the site during the course of this RI/IRM.
-Volatile organics, semivolatile organics and heavy metals are of primary concern at this site; however other parameters (pesticides, PCBs and cyanide) are included for completeness.
-The proposed sampling and analysis program for the RI is presented in Table 1, including number of samples, analytical parameters and methods, and field QC requirements.
+Data Quality Objectives (DQOs) define the quality of analytical data required to support the SI/IRM.
+Surficial and subsurface soil, and groundwater are the environmental media to be sampled and analyzed at the site during the course of this SI/IRM.
+Volatile organics are of primary concern at this site; however other parameters (semivolatile organics, heavy metals, pesticides, PCBs, cyanide and asbestos) are included for completeness.

+The proposed sampling and analysis program for the SI is presented in Table 1, including number of samples, analytical parameters and methods, and field QC requirements.
 A NYSDOH ELAP certified analytical laboratory will be utilized for this project.
 Sample containers to be provided by the analytical laboratory are listed in Table 2, and will be certified clean by the laboratory.